mmesiti/git-collaborative/content/concepts.md

 ## Forking a repository

-When a fork is made on a {term}`forge` a complete copy, of all or selected branches, of the repository is made.
-The copy will reside under a different account on a forge.
-Forking of a repository is of high relevance when working with a git repository to which you do not have write access.
+**Forking** a repository on a {term}`forge` creates a clone that reside under a different account on the same forge (a **fork**).
+It is typically done to work on a git repository you cannot write to.
+* Your work is visible to others, because it is on the web
-* In the fork repository commits can be made to the base branch (`main` or `master`), and to other branches.
+* commits in the fork can be made to any branch (including `main` or `master`)
-* The commits that are made within the branches of the fork repository can be contributed back to the parent repository by means of pull or merge requests.
+* The commits that are made within the branches of the fork repository can be contributed back to the parent repository by means of pull (or merge) requests.

 ```{figure} img/overview/fork.png
 :alt: Forking